 as a person who is a member of our Executive Management team that reports directly to the Managing Director.
 "Senior Management" is defined as a manager who reports directly to a member of our Executive Management team.

-The percentage of women:

-- in Senior Executive positions has increased due the appointment of an additional female to the Senior Executive and resignation of two male Senior Executive during the reporting period; - in Senior Management positions has increased slightly when compared to the 2021 financial year.; and - within the whole Company the percentage of women has increased when compared to the 2021 results, due to the outcomes of proactive recruitment strategies.
+The percentage of women: in Senior Executive positions has decreased due the appointment of an additional male to the Senior Executive; in Senior Management positions has decreased slightly when compared to the 2022 financial year due to the acquisition of Subcon in FY2023; and within the whole Company the percentage of women has increased when compared to the 2022 results, due to the outcomes of proactive recruitment strategies.
 In addition, the Company is a "relevant employer" under the Workplace Gender Equality Act.
 The Company's most recent "Gender Equality Indicators" have been submitted and a link to these reports will be included on our website once published by the Workplace Gender Equality Agency.
 Overall, however, the Company considers that it has a richness of diversity and inclusion in both its composition and decision making with employees from all over the world working together to achieve a common goal.
 The Company's employees stem from a broad range of nationalities, cultures and backgrounds - including (without limitation) employees from Australia, UK, Singapore, Malaysia, Indonesia, Thailand, Philippines, India, Bangladesh, Africa, Europe and the Middle East.

-- (a) have and disclose a process for periodically evaluating the performance of the board, its committees and individual directors; - (b) disclose for each reporting period whether a performance evaluation has been undertaken in accordance with that process during or in respect of that period

 A performance evaluation of the Board, its Committees and Directors is undertaken annually.
 These performance reviews are conducted by the Nomination and Remuneration Committee - either internally or with the assistance of an independent, external corporate governance consultant.
 Further details about our process for periodically evaluating the performance of the Board, its Committees and the Directors are set out in section 13 and Appendix J of the Board Charter.
 A copy of the Board Charter is available on the Corporate Governance page of our website at www.mmaoffshore.com/investor-centre/corporate-governance.
 During the reporting period, a performance evaluation of the Board, its Committees and Directors was undertaken in accordance with the above procedure.
 This evaluation was carried out internally by the Nomination and Remuneration Committee.
 The recommendations arising from this evaluation will be implemented by the Board.

-(a) have and disclose a process for periodically